 he Engineering segment conducts research into products and equipment for future growth fields that include energy, electronics and automotive products.
-The R&D expenditures in this segment amounted to ¥75 million.
+The R&D expenditures in this segment amounted to he Tabletop segment continues to work to develop new decorating technology and materials related to tableware.